Josh Drack: Professional

 On January 21, 2021, Drack was selected 16th overall in the 2021 MLS SuperDraft by LA Galaxy.
 On April 26, 2021, Drack signed with USL Championship side LA Galaxy II.

 Drack made his professional debut on April 30, 2021, starting in a 1–0 loss to Sacramento Republic.

 On July 7, 2021, Drack was added to LA Galaxy's MLS roster on a short-term loan.
 The same day he appeared for the team as an injury-time substitute during a 3–1 win over FC Dallas.

 On February 6, 2023, Drack was announced as a new signing for MLS Next Pro side Huntsville City FC.

 Drack signed a multi-year contract with USL Championship club Charleston Battery on December 13, 2023.
 On May 16, 2025, Drack was transferred to USL League One side Westchester SC.

+On April 18, 2026, Drack moved to fellow USL League One side Portland Hearts of Pine.
+In a related move, the Hearts cut Adam Armour.
+Drack's first appearance came in a 1–1 draw against FC Naples the following day, with Drack having a goal disallowed.

 Personal life

 Josh was born to a Chilean father and a Japanese mother.

 Due to his descent, he is eligible to play for United States, Chile or Japan.